Spotify didn’t kill the radio star…you did. Yes, you – the all-powerful consumer with the buying power and limited attention span.

-“When I was in school, I discovered local bands like OAG, Butterfingers, Nakedbreed and Disagree through the radio.
-I learned about local gigs on radio.
-Today, most of the English radio stations don’t play enough local music.
+“When I was in school, I discovered local bands like OAG, Butterfingers, Nakedbreed, and Disagree through the radio.
+I learned about local gigs on the radio.
+Today, most English radio stations don’t play enough local music.
 A one-hour chart show on Sundays doesn’t count.

 Any foreigner listening to our English radio stations today may wonder, “Where’s the local stuff?”? – Dervin, Skies Are Red

-Each song submission usually undergo testing to gauge if it can hold up against the releases of international artists, who are generally signed by producer labels.
+Each song submission usually undergoes testing to gauge if it can hold up against the releases of international artists, who are generally signed by producer labels.

 “Even if your song does pass the test, you most likely will only get played during the hours of lower listenership…unless you’re already famous or backed by a major record label,” she says.

 She finds that contrary to frequent notion, radio announcers have little say to curate their own music playlists.
 By and large, mainstream commercial stations especially, are confined to play genres typified by the radio format such as Top 40’s pop or Easy Listening.

 It’s hard to say what they can do more, because at the end of the day, the decision of you getting played or not is in the hands of a few selected gatekeepers.
 If they don’t like your music or don’t think you’re up to standard, then how do we as independent artists change that?
 It’s so tricky. – Rozella

 In her experience, smaller radio stations were more generous to lend airtime for indie artists.